Colonists in Boston revolted against a hated English governor 86 years and one day before the the world heard the shot in Concord, Mass.

 Early on the morning of April 18, 1689, the inhabitants of Boston took up arms.
 Militias from neighboring towns streamed into the city.
 They first arrested the captain of the British frigate The Rose, moored in Boston Harbor.
 Two thousand Massachusetts militia then marched against Andros’ garrison of a dozen or so redcoats.
 Andros had no choice but to surrender.

 We have been quiet, hitherto, but now the Lord has prospered the undertaking of the prince of Orange, we think we should follow such an example.
 We therefore, seized the vile persons who oppressed us.

 Andros and his agents spent nearly a year in prison, then shipped back to England.

 The colonists revived their old charter, and elected Simon Bradstreet governor, the position he held before King Charles revoked the charter.
 They pledged their loyalty to the new British king, who supported their rebellion.

 Peace would reign between the colony and the Crown, at least for a little while.

 With thanks to The Puritan Commonwealth, an historical review of the Puritan government in Massachusetts in its civil and ecclesiastical relations, from its rise to the abrogation of the first charter, etc., edited by F.E.
 Oliver.
-This story was updated in 2017.
+This story about the Boston revolt was updated in 2020.